 Latest News & Events

-Students enrolled in Burnsville High School’s business elective, Interactive Design, have produced interior panels for display in local and express Minnesota Valley Transit Authority (MVTA) buses.
-The panels focus on themes involving school spirit, transit and in cooperation with the City of Burnsville, Beyond the Yellow Ribbon.
+Students enrolled in Eastview High School’s Multimedia class have produced interior panels for display in local and express Minnesota Valley Transit Authority (MVTA) buses.
+The panels focus on themes involving school spirit and transit.

-A number of students received honorable mentions for their efforts and all panels are currently displayed on MVTA buses.
 As part of their class, students were to complete a project using software such as Photoshop, along with a variety of graphics and images.
 The MVTA had the panels printed and dry mounted by Cornerstone Copy Center, for display on the interior of MVTA buses.
-Students were also given a copy of their final product.

 This project is part of a strategic partnership between the MVTA and area schools.
 Other area high schools interested in participating in this program are invited to contact the MVTA.
 Cornerstone Copy Center also participates by producing the panels for a reduced price.